ACS Bridge Fellows

 • I am unsure what area of research I want to pursue, will this count against me?

-Bridge Sites use the information provided in the "Research Interest" area of the application in different ways so it would be beneficial for you to look up individual sites and their statements on how they use this information (available through links from Bridge Sites).
-Sites may use this information in order to determine possible mentor matches and whether your interests align with the research areas that the university has to offer.
+Bridge Departments use the information provided in the "Research Interest" area of the application in different ways so it would be beneficial for you to look up individual sites and their statements on how they use this information (available through links from Bridge Sites).
+Departments may use this information in order to determine possible mentor matches and whether your interests align with the research areas that the university has to offer.
 Being unsure is OK, but you should discuss your research experience and broad interests with mentors.

 • I don't want to leave Texas (or some other area), is there a bridge program in Texas?